teqfw/web-event/README.md

 # @teqfw/web-event

-Template repository to create repos for Tequila plugins.
+TeqFW plugin to use asynchronous requests to backend services in teq-apps.

 | CAUTION: TeqFW is an unstable, fast-growing project w/o backward compatibility.
 Use it at your own risk. |
 | -------------------------------------------------------------------------------------------------------- |

-This `teq`-plugin contains ...
+This `teq`-plugin contains handlers that process asynchronous requests (with JSON payloads) between frontend & backend.

 ## Install